yesnik/webdev-guides/component_design_principles.md

 Other components that don't depend on the changed component do not need to be revalidated or redeployed.

 ## 2. Component Coupling Principles

+They focus on the stability and relationships between the components.

 ### 2.1.
 The Acyclic Dependencies Principle (ADP)